 Auli, during the months of summer, looked different.
 And the experience was different too.
 There were almost no tourists.
 Cable cars were not operating.
 Local people also seemed lazy, and to be blissfully relaxing.
 I was happy that I experienced a different side of Auli, as I came across a group of horses busy grazing summer pastures, almost undisturbed.

 Auli, as I said, is not meant for backpacking.
 You don’t find that vibe here.
-It took me a couple of hours to explore it through and realising I might want to leave tomorrow.
+It took me a couple of hours to explore it and realise I might want to leave tomorrow.
 Things looked a little commercialized.
-Everything was designed for regular tourists and the size of hotels and resorts only made my point clear.
-I mean after all, in a place so beautiful as this, there is no need for an Artificial Lake, unless the idea was always to lure tourists.
+Everything was designed for regular tourists – and the size of hotels and resorts only made my point clear.
+I mean after all, in a place so beautiful as this, there is no need for an Artificial Lake, unless the idea is always to lure tourists.

 My dinner happened at a local campsite with a group of tour guides who were taking a few teenagers from Mumbai for Gursan to the Auli trek.
 They were leaving the next morning.